diamondburned/wftp/README.md

 go build ./cmd/wftp
 ```

 Then invoke the binary as `./wftp`.
-Alternative, you may install it by first
+Alternatively, you may install it by first
 setting up your `GOPATH` and `GOBIN` environment variables, then running:

 ```sh